redwoodjs/redwood/docs/docs/auth/custom.md

 ```

 Then we'll have to make an account, an application, and get it's `backendUrl`.
-On your application's dashboard, click "Settings" at the bottom of the the nav on the left and look for "NHOST_BACKEND_URL".
+On your application's dashboard, click "Settings" at the bottom of the the nav on the left, then "Environment Variables", and look for "NHOST_BACKEND_URL".
-Copy its value into your project's `.env` file and include it in the list of env vars the web side has access to (via `redwood.toml`):
+Copy its value into your project's `.env` file and include it in the list of env vars the web side has access to in your project's `redwood.toml` file:

 ```bash title=".env"
 NHOST_BACKEND_URL="..."